NourJazaeri/Irshad_Senior_Project/README.md

 ## Project Description

-Irshad is a comprehensive employee and training management platform designed to streamline the learning process for modern organizations.
-The system facilitates company registration, role-based content management, real-time communication, and AI-powered learning assistance to help organizations effectively onboard and train their employees.
+Irshad is a comprehensive employee onboarding and training management platform designed to streamline the learning process for modern organizations.
+The system provides a centralized solution where companies can register, organize their workforce into departments and groups, and deliver structured learning content to trainees.

-Irshad solves the challenge of managing employee onboarding and training at scale by providing a centralized platform where companies can register, organize their workforce into departments and groups, and deliver structured learning content to trainees.
-The platform features role-based access control, allowing different stakeholders (company admins, supervisors, and trainees) to interact with the system according to their responsibilities.
+The platform features role-based access control, enabling different stakeholders to interact with the system according to their responsibilities.
+Key capabilities include multi-tenant company management, rich content libraries with support for various media types, AI-powered learning assistance, automated quiz generation, real-time communication, progress tracking, and task management.

-**Key Capabilities:**
-- **Company Management**: Multi-tenant system supporting multiple companies with their own departments, groups, and users
-- **Content Management**: Rich content library with support for various media types (PDFs, videos, images) and customizable templates
-- **AI-Powered Learning**: Intelligent chatbot assistant powered by Google Gemini that helps trainees with company-specific questions
-- **Quiz Generation**: Automated quiz creation from YouTube videos, PDFs, and images using AI
-- **Real-Time Communication**: Live chat functionality between supervisors and trainees with notifications
-- **Progress Tracking**: Analytics and dashboards for monitoring trainee progress and engagement
-- **Task Management**: Todo lists and reminders to help trainees stay organized

 ## Who It's For

 ### Company Admins
-Company administrators manage the overall company structure, including departments, groups, and user accounts.
-They can create and assign content, manage company profiles, and oversee all training activities within their organization.
+Manage company structure, departments, groups, and user accounts.
+Create content, manage profiles, and oversee training activities.

 ### Supervisors
-Supervisors are responsible for managing specific groups of trainees.
-They can create and share content with their groups, communicate with trainees via real-time chat, track individual trainee progress, and generate reports on group performance.
+Manage groups of trainees, create and share content, communicate via real-time chat, and track trainee progress.

 ### Trainees / Employees
-Trainees are the primary learners in the system.
-They access assigned content, interact with an AI chatbot for instant help, communicate with their supervisors, manage their todo lists, and track their own learning progress.
+Access assigned content, interact with an AI chatbot for help, communicate with supervisors, and manage learning tasks.

 ### Web Owners
-Web owners operate at the platform level, managing company registration requests, approving or rejecting new company accounts, viewing platform-wide analytics, and overseeing all companies using the system.
+Manage platform-level operations including company registration requests, approvals, and platform-wide analytics.

 ## Tech Stack